thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

     commit reducing the time to get anything into production
   * Can be used to facilitate A/B Testing
     * With feature toggles and a thrid party service like Launch Darkly, A/B testing become quite easy.
-You can of course do A/B testing without a thrid party service, but don't, it's harder than you think.
+You can of course do A/B testing without a thrid party service, but don't, it's harder than you think

-## Why NOT to use Feature Toggles ##
+## Why NOT use Feature Toggles ##
-  * Some types of projects,
+  * Some types of projects
     * Machinery (cars, planes, earth move equipment etc)
     * Desktop software that needs to keep track of versions
     * Low trust environments, such as open source software.
 The low trust refers to the people you take pull requests